 Frequent infections of the adenoids can affect other areas such as the ear’s passage between the back of the nose and the inside of the ear, known as the eustachian tube.
 This can lead to frequent ear infections and collection of fluid in the middle ear that may cause temporary hearing loss.
 Removal of the adenoids may help some children with chronic earaches accompanied by fluid in the middle ear (called otitis media with effusion).

 In adults, the possibility of cancer or a tumor may be another reason for removing the tonsils and adenoids.
 In some patients, especially those with infectious mononucleosis, severe enlargement may obstruct the airway.
-For those patients, treatment with steroids (e.g., Prednisone) is sometimes helpful.
+For those patients, treatment with steroids (e.g., prednisone) is sometimes helpful.

-TONSILS AND ADENOIDS VIDEO
+TONSILS AND ADENOIDS VIDEOS

 Children and their developing bodies and senses often need special attention.
 ENT specialists treat birth defects of the head and neck, developmental delays, ear infection, tonsils and adenoids, asthma and allergy, airway problems, and more.